 WOMEN AT WORK

 Women@Work is a weekly conversation on how to help women join, stay, succeed and lead in the workplace.
-Our show airs live on SiriusXM132 on Wednesdays, at 4 pm ET.
+Our show airs live on SiriusXM132 on Thursdays, at 9 am ET.
 We explore tactics and strategies to help women and men at all stages of career; talk with extraordinary role models; and look through the gender lens to build a more inclusive, satisfying and diverse workplace.
 Women at Work is the proud recipient of a 2016 Gracie Award from the Alliance for Women in Media.
 Business Radio is powered by The Wharton School.
 Laura Zarrow is the host of Women@Work and Executive Director of Wharton People Analytics.
 Patricia Hall is the producer.

 Never miss a thing.
 Sign up here to receive newsletters sent straight to your inbox!